 “Are your kids obsessed with Minecraft?
 Need to learn how to install mods?
 Looking for party ideas?
 Don’t have a clue what a spider jockey is?”
 Discover 6 Minecraft tips for parents wanting to navigate the Minecraft world.
 We aren’t talking about gameplay as such, but all the things that sit around it.

 Find family-friendly Minecraft videos

-YouTube videos are a wonderful source of Minecraft information and inspiration for children but because the game is also played by teenagers and adults, some videos contain inappropriate language and comments.
+YouTube videos are a wonderful source of Minecraft information and inspiration for children.
+Still, because the game is also played by teenagers and adults, some videos contain inappropriate language and comments.

 Make a backup copy of worlds before installing mods